nikkikobako/MS1-Go-Vegan/README.md

 ### Project Deployment to Live
 Once I reached the stage of wanting to test on mobile and tablet I then published my webiste to live using GitHub via the following steps

-1. Open my GitHub project [Go Vegan](https://github.com/nikkikobako/MS1-Go-Vegan)
+1. Open my GitHub project [MS1 Go Vegan](https://github.com/nikkikobako/MS1-Go-Vegan)
-2. Go to :cog: Settings
+2. Go to Settings
 3. Scroll down until reach the section GitHub Pages
 4. Change the branch option from none to master and saved
 5. This then gave me a live website [Go Vegan](https://nikkikobako.github.io/MS1-Go-Vegan/)